 Get away.
 Explore.
-And, experience the Heart of Texas, the Hill Country.
-Characterized by tall, rugged hills of limestone and granite, Texas-sized ranches, and refreshing swimming holes, the Hill Country is an outdoor retreat like no other.
+And, experience the Heart of Texas, the San Antonio Hill Country.
+Characterized by tall, rugged hills of limestone and granite, Texas-sized ranches, and refreshing swimming holes.
+San Antonio Hill Country is an outdoor retreat like no other.
 Wander outside the city limits and get inspired to relax, explore and enjoy the great outdoors.
 Plan your next visit today.
 You won’t regret where you might wander.

 How far is the Hill Country from San Antonio?

 The Texas Hill Country is located 90 minutes from San Antonio.